Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/neopixel94v/README.md

 # NOTE:
 At present this code uses the SPI.
+The timing is calculated for the Pi4 hardware.

 NEOPIXEL WS2812B uses the following timing to represent a '1' or a '0' bit.
 To accomplish in SPI, a '1' sends a byte0b11111000 and a '0' sends a byte 0b11000000.
 When the array of bytes are sent via SPI at a specific frequency the WS2812B interprets the bytes as correctly timed 0's and 1's.
-To accomplish the SPI frequency is set to 6400000.
-This frequency will vary dependent upon the PI throttling.
-To lock the frequency to the desired value:
+To accomplish the SPI frequency is set to 8*500_000.

-PI4 : Add the following to  /boot/config.txt
-core_freq=250
-core_freq_min=250

-Similar changes for previous model PIs are not supplied.
-Also, no performance testing was performed to determine possible impacts

 Pulse duration to represent a one or a zero. int32_t highTime0NanoSeconds,    400 ns